CenterForStatistics-UGent/xnet/docs/index.md

 package provides a basic interface for two-step kernel ridge regression, including quick cross-validation due to algebraic shortcuts.

 The package is still in beta, so expect thorough changes and additions.
+The current version can be installed at your own risk using following code:

+    devtools::install_github("CenterForStatistics-UGent/xnet/pkg/xnet", ref = "devel")

+Keep in mind that the repository structure will change when the package nears completion, so do NOT use this temporary installation instruction as reference for future installations.

 The paper describing the method is currently under review.
 A preprint is available.